 Our common stock may be subject to penny stock regulations which may make it difficult for investors to sell their stock.
 The Securities and Exchange Commission has adopted rules that regulate broker-dealer practices in connection with transactions in "penny stocks".
 Penny stocks generally are equity securities with a price of less than \$5.00 (other than securities registered on certain national securities exchanges or quoted on the NASDAQ system, provided that current price and volume information with respect to transactions in such securities is provided by the exchange or system).
 The penny stock rules require a broker-dealer, prior to a transaction in a penny stock not otherwise exempt from those rules, deliver a standardized risk disclosure document prepared by the Commission, which specifies information about penny stocks and the nature and significance of risks of the penny stock market.
 The broker-dealer also must provide the customer with bid and offer quotations for the penny stock, the compensation of the broker-dealer and salesperson in the transaction, and monthly account statements indicating the market value of each penny stock held in the customer's account.
-In addition, the penny stock rules require that, prior to a transaction in a penny stock not otherwise exempt from those rules, deliver requirements may have the effect of reducing the trading activity in the secondary market for a stock that becomes subject to the penny stock rules.
-If our common stock becomes subject to the penny stock rules, holders of our shares may have difficulty selling those shares.
+In addition, the penny stock rules require that, prior to a transaction in a penny stock not otherwise exempt from those rules, the broker-dealer must make a special written determination that the penny stock is a suitable investment for the purchaser and receive the purchaser's written agreement to the transaction.
+These disclosure requirements may have the effect of reducing the trading activity in the secondary market for a stock that becomes subject to the penny stock rules, holders of our shares may have difficulty selling those shares.